Homemade Larabars, Baby.

 And did I mention they are very inexpensive compared to their commercial-sold twin?
 Larabars usually sell for $2 a piece, people!
 Yikes!

-The only super important part of this recipe is adhering to the correct ratio: 1 cup nut to 1 cup date to 1/2-1 cup "extra".
+The only super important part of this recipe is adhering to the correct ratio: 1 cup of nuts to 1 cup of dates to 1/2-1 cup of “extra.”
 And like I said, if it's not sticking together correctly, throw in a few more dates and you'll be good to go.

 As life gets busier (and more fun!), having a kitchen system set into place and having wonderful "go-to" recipes for snacks makes a big difference.
 There's not always time to play in the kitchen, but that doesn't mean that I still can't whip out some delicious whole-food goodness for the family.